goldsteinmarcmd/psst/ReadMe.md

 *A Specification for Token‑Efficient, Centrally‑Controllable AI Prompting*

-# psst: Prompt Symbol Standard Technology
+# PSS: Prompt Symbol Standard

 ## Overview

-The Prompt Symbol Standard Technology (psst) is an open proposal for improving the cost-efficiency, consistency, and observability of LLM-driven applications.
+The Prompt Symbol Standard (PSS) is an open proposal for improving the cost-efficiency, consistency, and observability of LLM-driven applications.
 It introduces a developer-friendly symbolic compression framework that allows natural language prompts to be abstracted into concise, standardized symbols at runtime.

-psst is not about replacing human-readable prompt writing — it's about optimizing operations without disrupting developer workflows.
+PSS is not about replacing human-readable prompt writing — it's about optimizing operations without disrupting developer workflows.

 ---

 ## 🔧 Workflow

-The psst workflow is intentionally ergonomic:
+The PSS workflow is intentionally ergonomic:

 1. **Author Naturally**: Developers write prompts in natural language as usual.
-2. **Compress at Runtime**: A tool like `psst-compress` automatically replaces long, standardized phrases with short symbolic tokens (e.g., `⊕summarize`, `℧tone_friendly`) **before** the prompt is sent to the LLM.
+2. **Compress at Runtime**: A tool like `pss-compress` automatically replaces long, standardized phrases with short symbolic tokens (e.g., `⊕summarize`, `℧tone_friendly`) **before** the prompt is sent to the LLM.
-3. **Restore for Debugging**: Logs and outputs can be re-expanded into full-text form using `psst-expand` — like a linter or transpiler.
+3. **Restore for Debugging**: Logs and outputs can be re-expanded into full-text form using `pss-expand` — like a linter or transpiler.

 > ⚠️ Developers never need to memorize the symbol set.
 They only interact with it if looking at optimized diffs, logs, or internals.